 Islam allows the groom to see before the wedding, only the face and hands of the girl.
 A girl should enter into the first marriage with a virgin; if this is not the case (which is very rare in Iran), then she must warn the groom.
 Otherwise, the deceived husband may go to court after the first wedding night, and the marriage will be invalidated due to the fact that the Iranian bride or Iranian bride for sale lied.
 Before marriage, young people undergo a special blood test to determine if there is a risk of having a baby with various abnormalities due to genetics.
 If such a threat exists, the marriage is not registered.

 When a meeting of parents occurs (the groom’s parents ask the girl’s hands for her parents), the amount of the dowry for the girl is specified.
-According to tradition, it is believed that the girl’s parents should buy everything they need in the house: furniture, carpets, a refrigerator, etc. If the girl is from a wealthy family, her parents can also buy a house or apartment, other real estates, a car.
+According to tradition, it is believed that the girl’s parents should buy everything they need in the house: furniture, carpets, a refrigerator, etc. If the girl is from a wealthy family, her parents can also buy a house or apartment, other real estate, a car.
 If the girl is from a poor family, but the guy still wants to marry her, he can completely refuse the dowry.

 One of the desirable conditions for the wedding is the material independence of the groom from his parents – his presence of housing and work.
 From the groom’s side, it’s also necessary to have a “mahrie” (from the word “mahr” – love), an expensive present for the Iranian bride.
 It can be real estate or a certain amount of gold coins.
 Usually, the magician is left to the groom as an obligation, since he is not always able to provide such a gift before the wedding.
 However, in the event of a divorce, the magiera must be returned.
 There are, of course, dishonorable men who give their wife a divorce on the following conditions: “I will give you a divorce, but I will not give it to Maghera.”
 Such behavior is condemned, and it is unlikely that such a man will quickly find another wife.

-Many happy families live together to very old age, and they do not have the need to give Magaria.
+Many happy families live together to a very old age, and they do not have the need to give Magaria.
 However, in Iran, they believe that by making such a commitment, the groom thereby demonstrates the seriousness of intentions, the truth of love, and the desire to live a long life with his chosen one, and not a short period of time.

 After the two families come to an agreement, the groom gives the Iranian bride a ring that is worn on the left hand (this custom came to Iran from the West), a dress, perfume, or something else.
 Typically, the bride also gives a ring to the groom, a wedding suit, or other expensive items.
 The wedding may be preceded by a betrothal ceremony, but this is not necessary.